 Stakeholder Engagement Meetings

-If you don’t regularly report to your City Council, County Board, Rotary, and other funders and community groups on your work, start this practice in 2018!
+If you don’t regularly report to your City Council, County Board, Rotary, and other funders and community groups on your work, start this practice in the new year!
 This is an excellent opportunity to present your Annual Report or outcomes from your most successful program(s).
 Share some basic needs data, explain how your organization addresses these needs, and use compelling internal data from your program and grant reports to make the case that you achieve important client outcomes and generate positive return on investment.
 Feel free to share the amount of funding you leverage from outside your community to do your important work, and the amount of funds you return to the community in payroll.

 Some funders rotate their meetings around the state to visit different communities.
 Ask if your funders do this and offer to serve as the “local host” for their meeting…which usually means that you recommend a venue and/or caterer and join them for a brief report on your agency’s work.
 If your funders don’t do this, inform them that you have a great client story to share, as well as good data on program outcomes, and you’d be happy to present at a board meeting, retreat, or other event.
 If your funder is several hours away, let them know dates you’ll be attending other meetings or events and could be available to meet with them.